-- Plain t-shirt - Plain shorts
+- Plain t-shirt

+- Plain shorts

+- Sweatshirt/Long sleeve top

+- Plain Leggings/Shorts

 All clothing (including shoes) should have your child's name written on them and it would be a very good idea to have a gym bag, again with your child's name on it.
 This can be hung in the cloakroom therefore avoiding any issues with forgetting their PE kit.
 These bags can be taken home as required for washing purposes.

 Breakfast Club/After School ClubTime Out Club operates in the school dining hall from 8am - 9am and 3.05pm - 6pm.
 Should you wish a place for your child at Time Out please contact Celeste Gilbey, Time Out Manager by telephoning 0141 563 9573 or emailing info@time-outclub.co.uk.
 You can visit their website at time-outclub.co.uk

+School Holiday Arrangements

-August 2021
+August 2023

-Teachers return (In-service Day) Tuesday 10 August
+Teachers return (In-service Day) Monday 14 August

-In-service Day Wednesday 11 August
+In-service Day Tuesday 15 August

-Pupils Return Thursday 12 August
+Pupils Return Wednesday 16 August

-September 2021
+September 2022

-September Weekend Friday 24 September and Monday 27 September (inclusive) Pupils return on Tuesday 28 September
+September Weekend Friday 22 September and Monday 25 September (inclusive) Pupils return on Tuesday 26 September

-October 2021 •
+October 2022

-In-service Day Friday 8 October
+In-service Day Friday 13 October

-October Break Monday 11 October to Friday 15 October (inclusive) Pupils return on Monday 18 October
+October Break Monday 16 October to Friday 20 October (inclusive) Pupils return on Monday 23 October

-December 2021 and January 2022
+December 2022 and January 2023

-Christmas and New Year (end of term) Wednesday 22 December to Tuesday 4 January (inclusive) Pupils return on Wednesday 5 January
+Christmas and New Year (end of term) Friday 22 December to Friday 5 January (inclusive) Pupils return on Monday 8 January

-February 2022
+February 2023 \

-February Break Monday 7 February to Tuesday 8 February (inclusive)
+February Break Monday 12 February to Tuesday 13 February (inclusive)

-In-service Day Wednesday 9 February Pupils return on Thursday 10 February
+In-service Day Wednesday 14 February Pupils return on Thursday 15 February

-April 2022
+Last day of term Thursday 28 March

+March/April 2023

-Easter break Monday 4 April to Monday 18 April (inclusive) Pupils return on Tuesday 19 April
+Easter break Friday 29 March to Friday 12 April (inclusive) Pupils return on Monday 15 April

-May 2022
+May 2023

-May Day Monday 2 May

-In-service Day Thursday 5 May
+In-service Day Thursday 2 May

+May Day Monday 6 May Pupils return on Tuesday 7 May

-May Weekend Queens Jubilee Friday 27 May Thursday 2 to Friday 3 June (Inclusive)
+May Weekend Friday 24 May to Monday 27 May (Inclusive) Pupils return Tuesday 28 May

-June 2022 L
+June 2023

-Last Day of School Thursday 23 June
+Last Day of School Wednesday 26 June